 What is the concept of learned helplessness?

-A person reaches the state of learned helplessness when they have repeatedly been exposed to a stressful event and not allowed to escape.
-They learn to believe that they are now powerless to influence their torturer or change the situation.
+A person reaches the state of learned helplessness when they are repeatedly exposed to a highly stressful event and not allowed to escape.
+They accept the belief that they are powerless to influence their torturer or change the situation.

 So they stop trying to overcome it, even when openings for change present themselves.

-Martin Seligman, in a series of experiments that he began in 1967, found that when a dog is given repeated painful electric shocks while kept inside a closed box—from which it cannot escape—the dog learns this helplessness.
+In a series of experiments that he began in 1967, Martin Seligman found that when a dog is given repeated painful electric shocks while kept inside a closed box—from which it cannot escape—the dog learns this helplessness.

 That is, they develop an inability to control an overwhelming situation.
 He named this research finding “learned helplessness.”

-The experiment where the dog receives electric shocks
+What’s the experiment where the dog receives electric shocks?

 Seligman and his team built a partitioned box with a “shocking” floor on one side and a normal floor on the other.